📷 : Cara Kealy

 Can you tell us about your performance in Disney’s Newsies and your character?

 Newsies was SO MUCH FUN.
 Directed by Luke Sheppard, MD’d by Laura Bangay and choreographed by Ashley Nottingham, it was always going to be an incredible experience but I don’t think anything could’ve prepared any of us for what was in store.
 Ashley had a way of choreographing to show everyone off at their best and we surprised ourselves daily at the things we were achieving.
 Amongst a variety of ensemble roles, I played Tommy Boy as part of the group of Newsies.
 I created her as this tomboy who has been brought up by this raucous pack of boys and knows no differently to the life she’s living.
-She had this quirky trait of sucking her thumb showing her immature, childish persona compared to the other parts I played (nun, showgirl, Brooklyn Newsie) and it was exciting to go out their every night and make new choices – it kept it fresh, exciting and youthful.
+She had this quirky trait of sucking her thumb showing her immature, childish persona compared to the other parts I played (nun, showgirl, Brooklyn Newsie) and it was exciting to go out there every night and make new choices – it kept it fresh, exciting and youthful.
 Plus, who wouldn’t want to go on stage and play a fourteen year old every night?

 What was it like being in the ensemble for both the Olivier Awards and West Side Story at BBC Proms?